arcus/arcus_skill_series_sql/sql_joins/sql_joins.md

 I'm Meredith Lee, and I use she/her pronouns.
 I'm a data instructor on the Arcus Education team in DBHi.
 Today's talk is the final piece of our five-part series on sequel, or S-Q-L.
-This webinar will be recorded, so please leave your cameras and mics turned off until the question time at the end, when we'll turn off the recording.
+This webinar will be recorded, so please leave your cameras and mics turned off until the end, when we'll turn off the recording and give you time to ask any questions.
 If you do have questions that come up during the talk, feel free to put them in the chat.

+--{{0}}--
 So with that, let's get started!

 ## Today's talk